JohnLyu2/smt-select/README.md

 python scripts/experiment_fusion.py --logic ABV
 ```

 This will load the corresponding graph and text feature directories, train the fusion model across all seeds, and write results to `data/results/graph+text/ABV/` (per-seed `train_eval.csv`/`test_eval.csv` plus `summary.json`).
+Trained fusion models are saved under `models/fusion_pwc/ABV/seed<N>/`.

+Our saved models live under `models/fusion_pwc/`, and you can also run evaluation only using the `--eval-only` flag.

 ### Baselines